 Gutti vankaya gasagasala Kura recipe.
-Sharing a tasty andhra style brinjal curry recipe that is prepared using poppy seeds.
+Sharing a tasty andhra style brinjal gravy that is prepared using poppy seeds.
 This is called as vankaya gasagasala Kura in my native language.
 Iam not a big fan of eggplants, however it’s for the hubby I cook brinjals.
-Usually it is the stuffed brinjal curry that’s prepared at home in Singapore which does not need any poppy seeds.
+Usually it is the stuffed brinjal gravy that’s prepared at home in Singapore which does not need any poppy seeds.
 I caught these pictures while my amma was cooking during my last month’s trip to India.

 Gutti vankaya gasagasala Kura is a quick version of gutti vankaya curry which does not need much of preparation.
 Only poppy seeds need to be ground to a smooth paste and that’s it, you can have this wonderful tasting curry.